OWASP/www-chapter-bristol-uk/index.md

 We are  a bunch of friendly people interested in Application Security, and as Software is all over these days, means we are interested in every flavour of security.

 ## Social media
-* Our meetings are schduled on [Meetup](https://www.meetup.com/OWASP-Bristol/)
+* Our meetings are scheduled on [Meetup](https://www.meetup.com/OWASP-Bristol/)
-* Chapter meetings promotions is primarily done on [Twitter](https://twitter.com/OWASPBristol)
+* Chapter meetings promotion is primarily done on [Twitter](https://twitter.com/OWASPBristol)

 ## Speaking at OWASP Bristol Chapter Events
 Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Bristol Chapter events - please review and agree with the OWASP Speaker Agreement and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail: [Katy Anton](mailto:katy.anton@owasp.org)